SubhanMamedoff/learning-journey/cs50x/pset3/tideman/README.md

 preferences\[winner]\[loser] - preferences\[loser]\[winner]

+* **Implementation detail:** Uses **selection sort** to order the pairs.

+  * Iterates through the list to find the maximum margin.
+  * Swaps pairs to place the strongest victories first.
-- Sorting ensures the strongest victories are locked first.
+* Sorting ensures the strongest victories are locked into the graph first, maintaining the correctness of the algorithm.

 ### 5. `lock_pairs`
 - Lock pairs into the `locked` graph in order of decreasing strength.